-On 7th November 2020, Self-Microfinance granted a loan facility of TZS 2 billion for onlending customers involved in agricultural activities only.
+On 7th November 2020, Self-Microfinance granted a loan facility of TZS 2 billion for on-lending customers involved in agricultural activities only.
 The loan is secured by Treasury Bond and Bills with face value of TZS 4 billion.
-It accrues an interest of 16%p. a charged daily on the outstanding amount.
+It accrues an interest of 16% p. a charged daily on the outstanding amount.
 The loan is repayable in a period of 24 months.
-During the year SELF granted additional loan amounting to TZS 6 billion for on lending to customers.
-The loan is secured by Government securities with face value of TZS 4.8 billion, loan portfolio of class A of TZS 2.7 billion
+During the year 2022 SELF granted additional loan amounting to TZS 6 billion for on lending to customers.
+The loan is secured by Government securities with face value of TZS 4.8 billion, loan portfolio of class A of TZS 2.7 billion, during 2023 SELF MF again granted another loan of TZS 2Bn for two years at the same terms as per the last loan.

-28. ISSUED CAPITAL AND RESERVES
+29 ISSUED CAPITAL AND RESERVES

-2022 TZS'000' 2021 TZS'000' Authorized 60,000,000 shares of TZS 500 each 30,000,000 30,000,000 Called up and fully paid up (No of shares) 26,253,121 26,243,965
+2023 TZS'000' 2022 TZS'000' Authorized 60,000,000 shares of TZS 500 each 30,000,000 30,000,000 Called up and fully paid up (No of shares) 26,253,121 26,253,121

-29. REGULATORY RESERVE
+30 REGULATORY RESERVE

 Regulatory reserves represent an amount set aside to cover additional impairment for losses over and above the impairment of loans advances required in order to comply with impairment requirements as per IFRS 9.
 This reserve is not available for distribution.
-Impairment for nonperforming assets is computed using both IFRS 9 approach and BOT regulatory approach.
+Impairment for non-performing assets is computed using both IFRS 9 approach and BOT regulatory approach.
 IFRS 9 provision is charged to profit or loss.
 Where the IFRS 9 impairment is less than BOT provision, then the excess over IFRS9impairment provision is taken to a non-distributable reserve known as Regulatory Reserve.
 During the year under review, the provisions using both approaches were as follows:

-NOTES TO THE FINANCIAL STATEMENTS (Continued) FOR THE YEAR ENDED 31 DECEMBER 2022
+NOTES TO THE FINANCIAL STATEMENTS (Continued) FOR THE YEAR ENDED 31 DECEMBER 2023

-29. REGULATORY RESERVE (Continued)
+30 REGULATORY RESERVE (Continued)

-2022 TZS'000' 2021 TZS'000' Provisions per Bank of Tanzania approach 2,535,818 3,396,110 Impairment as per IFRS 9 (Note 18) (1,993,360) (2,093,217) Excess over IFRS impairment taken to regulatory risk reserve 542,458 1,302,893
+2023 2022 TZS'000' TZS'000' Provisions per Bank of Tanzania approach 2,379,743 2,535,818 Impairment as per IFRS 9 (Note 18) (1,846,746) (1,993,360) Excess over IFRS impairment taken to regulatory risk reserve 532,997 542,458

-30. MATURITY ANALYSIS OF ASSETS AND LIABILITIES
+31 MATURITY ANALYSIS OF ASSETS AND LIABILITIES